ParmS-Musale/ParmS-Musale/README.md

 # Hello, I'm Parmeshwar Musale👋

 I'm a passionate **Full-Stack Developer** with expertise in building scalable and responsive web applications.
-I specialize in the **MERN Stack** and have experience working with  **Vue.js**, and various database technologies.
+I specialize in the **MERN Stack** and have experience working with  **Vue.js**, and various database technologies..

 ## About Me
 - 🌱 I’m currently exploring and advanced **React** patterns.